Site logo

 • Physical qualities: Bigger, stronger draft horses are more expensive than their smaller, compact counterparts.
 Even within the same breed, bigger equines are more expensive.
 Additionally, rare colors can drive up horse prices.

 So, which are the most expensive breeds today?
-Let’s count down the top 27 breeds to prioritize when you next enter the equine market.
+This section counts down the top 27 most expensive horse breeds to consider in the equine market.

 #1: The American Thoroughbred Horse ($50,000-$300,000)